CBD for Osteoarthritis: Can Medical Cannabis Help?

 Medically reviewed by Dr. Brian Kessler, MD

 Osteoarthritis (OA) is a degenerative joint disease that often affects hands, hips, knees, and feet.
-OA is the most common form of arthritis, and it can cause pain, inflammation, and reduced mobility.
+OA is the most common form of arthritis for older adults, and it can cause pain, inflammation, and reduced mobility.

-Osteoarthritis was thought to be a condition of aging until the mid-1800s when doctors discovered that it was actually a disease of the whole joint.
+Osteoarthritis was considered a condition of aging until the mid-1800s when doctors discovered it was a disease of the whole joint.
 Although this was an important step in learning how to diagnose and treat OA, the condition is still not fully understood.1

-According to the CDC, osteoarthritis affects more than 32.5 million people in the United States – approximately 1 in 7 adults – and that rate is growing.2 OA can affect anyone but is found most often in women over age 50.
+Osteoarthritis is estimated to affect more than 32.5 million people in the United States – and that rate is growing.
+OA can affect anyone but is found most often in women over 50.

 What Causes Osteoarthritis?